 The second part of the event (from 20:00 in the recording onwards) consisted of a discussion on the Commission’s Article 17 guidance.
 Paul Keller opened the discussion by noting that, while the guidance establishes important user rights’ safeguards that put into question the implementation approach chosen by Member States – most notably by France and Denmark –, it also contains a massive loophole by allowing rightholders to “earmark” their content as economically valuable.

-Julia Reda (GFF) followed up by comparing the guidance to the recently adopted German implementation law.
-She argued that the German law seemed to be largely in line with the principles established by the guidance and highlighted that the German rules, for certain types of “high-value” content, are highly targeted and limited.
+Felix Reda (GFF) followed up by comparing the guidance to the recently adopted German implementation law.
+He argued that the German law seemed to be largely in line with the principles established by the guidance and highlighted that the German rules, for certain types of “high-value” content, are highly targeted and limited.
 In this light, this is much less problematic than the “earmarking” mechanism introduced by the Directive.

 João Quintais (IVIR) focussed his presentation on some of the other aspects of the Directive, such as the nature of the right established by Article 17.
 He has since also published these observations in a separate post on the Kluwer Copyright Blog.